Mages' Home (Defenders of the Wildings Book 1)

 Another man stepped forward.
 His pale lavender skin, strange silver eyes, and long, twisted locks of dark red hair marked him as one of the natives of the western half of this continent.
 The muscles of his bare arms and chest bulged under the weight of the metal box he was carrying.

 Edavias moved away from the native man, putting a distance between himself and the box.
-As Cajali observed the wizard’s unease, his concerns nagged at his mind again.
+As Cajali observed the wizard’s unease, his concerns nagged at him.
 He carefully composed his expression to avoid revealing them.

 “That is the substance?”
 Dorbiza asked, directing his question to the lavender-skinned man.